 How to Make DIY Napkin Rings without a Cutting Machine

-Like I mentioned, you can still make these DIY paper napkin rings without a Silhouette or other cutting machine.
-You also don’t need any fancy editing or creating software…you can simple use Microsoft Word!
+As I mentioned, you can still make these DIY paper napkin rings without a Silhouette or other cutting machine.
+You also don’t need any fancy editing or creating software…you can simply use Microsoft Word!
 Here’s how:

 1. Open a letter-size word document.

 2. Create a text box that is 7″ x 1.75″.

 3. Give the text box no fill and a 1/4″ black line.

 4. Type Give Thanks or whatever text you’d like into the text box.